Disney Hotels on the Monorail: A Complete Guide to Disney World Monorail Resorts

 Disney’s Grand Floridian Resort & Spa Rooms

 This means you may also want to consider which building, which are all named after Florida Keys, you want to be in.
-Perhaps you want to be close to Lobby with the dining options and monorail station.
-Or perhaps you want to be closer to the boat dock and away from some of the activity.
+Perhaps you want to be close to Lobby with the dining options and monorail station (choose Sago Key or Sugarloaf Key).
+Or perhaps you want to be closer to the boat dock and away from some of the activity (choose Conch Key or Boca Chica).

 Again, because this is a Deluxe Resort, you will have plenty of space in both your room and bathroom.